asllop/RunPack/TUTORIAL.md

 	0 : String("Hello")
 ```

 All good.
-Now we want to pop data out from the stack, how can we do that?
+Now we want to pop data out from the stack.
+How can we do that?

 ```
 10 20 + print_stack